Jeff Bezos: Bezos Expeditions

 Bezos makes personal investments through his venture capital vehicle, Bezos Expeditions.
 He was one of the first shareholders in Google, when he invested $250,000 in 1998.
 That $250,000 investment resulted in 3.3 million shares of Google stock, worth about $3.1 billion in 2017.
 He also invested in Unity Biotechnology, a life-extension research firm hoping to slow or stop the process of aging.
 Bezos is involved in the healthcare sector, which includes investments in Unity Biotechnology, GRAIL, Juno Therapeutics, and Zocdoc.
 In January 2018, an announcement was made concerning Bezos's role within a new, unnamed healthcare company.
 This venture, later named Haven, is expected to be a partnership between Amazon, JPMorgan, and Berkshire Hathaway.

 Bezos also supports philanthropic efforts through direct donations and non-profit projects funded by Bezos Expeditions.
 Bezos used Bezos Expeditions to fund several philanthropic projects, including an Innovation center at the Seattle Museum of History and Industry and the Bezos Center for Neural Circuit Dynamics at Princeton Neuroscience Institute.
 In 2013, Bezos Expeditions funded the recovery of two Saturn V first-stage Rocketdyne F-1 engines from the floor of the Atlantic Ocean.
 They were positively identified as belonging to the Apollo 11 mission's S-1C stage from July 1969.
 The engines are currently on display at the Seattle Museum of Flight.

-Altos Labs

-In September 2021, Bezos co-founded Altos Labs with Mail.ru founder Yuri Milner.
-Altos Labs is a well-funded biotechnology company dedicated to harnessing cellular reprogramming to develop longevity therapeutics.
-The company has recruited prominent scientists such as Juan Carlos Izpisúa Belmonte (known for work on rejuvenation through reprogramming), Steve Horvath (known for work in epigenetic aging clocks), and Shinya Yamanaka (the Nobel Prize-winning inventor of cellular reprogramming in mammalian cells).
-The company left stealth mode and launched on January 19, 2022, with a start capital of $3 billion and an executive team led by Hal Barron.
+In September 2021, Bezos invested in biotechnology research company Altos Labs.

 Project Prometheus

-In November 2025, Bezos announced that he co-founded Project Prometheus, a company that is focused on the use of artificial intelligence in engineering and the manufacturing of computers, spacecraft, and automobiles.
+In November 2025, Bezos announced that he co-founded Project Prometheus with former Google executive Vik Bajaj.
+The company will focus on the use of artificial intelligence in engineering and the manufacturing of computers, spacecraft, and automobiles.